 $50,000 to less than $100,000 (IT threshold: $50,000 to less than $500,000)

 Requisitions for supplies and services at or exceeding this amount require informal solicitation.
 The informal solicitation must be based on a written project scope documenting the requirements and characteristics the goods must possess in order for the proposal to be responsive.
 Written or verbal responses based on the project scope must be obtained from at least three vendors.
 If less than three responses are received, campuses must document that sufficient outreach and diligence was undertaken before waiving the requirement for three responses.
-Information Technology Resources (ITR) require additional requirements.
+Information Technology Resources (ITR), or Electronic and Information Technology (E&IT) require additional requirements.

 Contracts shall be awarded based on the proposal that provides the most value-effective solution to the CSU's requirements.
 Verbal quotes must be documented.
 If the award is other than to the lowest priced proposal, campuses shall document the value-based determination for making the award.